Training

 PhD position in the EU Horizon 2020 Marie Skłodowska-Curie MSCA-ITN Project TeraApps (Doctoral Training Network in Terahertz Technologies for Imaging, Radar, and Communications Applications)

-This thesis is an investigation of the terahertz/infrared emission and absorption spectroscopy of various Dirac materials in magnetic fields.
-The studied materials range from graphene to different topological insulators (TIs) to novel Dirac/Weyl semimetals.
+This thesis investigates the terahertz/infrared emission and absorption spectroscopy of various Dirac materials in magnetic fields.
+The materials studied range from graphene to various topological insulators (TIs) and novel Dirac/Weyl semimetals.

-The experimental results and complementary theoretical calculations show that the emission arising in the incipient Landau quantization regime is favored both by the finite rest mass and the specific band dispersion of HgTe QWs.
-The latter breaks the series of equidistantly spaced LL subsets and thus suppresses non-radiative Auger recombination inherent in graphene.
-At the same time and against all expectations, an emission signal was also observed from some graphene samples.
-Finally, some emission has also been obtained from Dirac-/Weyl-semimetals.
+The experimental results and complementary theoretical calculations show that the emission, which arises in the incipient Landau quantization regime, is favored by both the finite rest mass and the specific band dispersion of HgTe QWs.
+The latter breaks the series of equidistantly spaced LL subsets and thus suppresses the non-radiative Auger recombination inherent in graphene.
+At the same time, and contrary to all expectations, an emission signal was also observed from some graphene samples.
+Finally, some emission has also been observed in Dirac/Weyl semimetals.

-The preliminary results show that the emission may be linked to the semi-classical CR, but deeper analysis is needed to confirm these first results and understand this phenomenon.
+The preliminary results suggest that the emission may be linked to the semi-classical CR, but further analysis is needed to confirm these initial findings and understand this phenomenon.

 Yoann MERIGUET

-This project proposes to develop new biological sensors operating at terahertz (THz) frequencies based on low-cost field-effect transistors (LC-FET) and specially designed transistors with silicon nanowires (NW-FET).
-The development of these sensors, which operate in conditions close to those found in the human body, will be carried out from a unique multidisciplinary perspective involving theoretical and experimental physicists, molecular biologists, and electronics engineers working on theory, manufacturing, experiments, and numerical simulations.
+This project aims to develop new terahertz (THz) biological sensors based on low-cost field-effect transistors (LC-FETs) and specially designed transistors using silicon nanowires (NW-FETs).
+The development of these sensors, which operate under conditions close to physiological environments, will be approached from a unique multidisciplinary perspective involving theoretical and experimental physicists, molecular biologists, and electronics engineers working on theory, fabrication, experiments, and numerical simulations.

-These biosensors will enable the spectral signatures of proteins to be determined either in an aqueous medium (near field) or in powder form (far field), whose response is not generally observable due to the high absorption of water in this spectral range.
-The design, manufacture, and characterization of these reliable and extremely sensitive biosensors will open up new avenues for non-drug medical interventions and for the sustainable management of environmental resources (water, public health).
+These biosensors will make it possible to determine the spectral signatures of proteins either in an aqueous medium (near-field) or in powder form (far-field), where their response is generally not observable due to the high absorption of water in this spectral range.
+The design, fabrication, and characterization of these reliable and highly sensitive biosensors will open new avenues for non-pharmaceutical medical interventions and for the sustainable management of environmental resources (water, public health).

 Anastasiia Kudashova